hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/deployment-local-playground.md

 ## What causes the error

-The error occurs if both the identity you are using to deploy the business network does not have network-level access control, and the connection profile is not associated with a business network with the name `org-acme-biznet`.
+The error occurs if both the identity you are using to deploy the business network does not have network-level access control, and the instance of {{site.data.conrefs.hlf_full}} does not have a deployed business network with the name `org-acme-biznet`.

 ## Fixes for the error